Rangsit Prayurasakdi: Death

 In March 1951, Prince Rangsit died of a heart attack while in bed at Vidyu Palace on Wireless Road in Bangkok.
 At his death, he was the last surviving son of King Chulalongkorn, having lived 65 years and four months.
 He was also known to be a great collector of Thai antiques and art works.

-The Rangsit Canal and the outskirts of Bangkok known as Rangsit were named in honour of this prince during his lifetime, although the highway in Bangkok known as Vibhavadi Rangsit is named after his daughter in law, Princess Vibhavadi Rangsit.
+The Rangsit Canal and the outskirts of Bangkok known as Rangsit were named in honour of him during his lifetime, although the highway in Bangkok known as Vibhavadi Rangsit is named after his daughter in law, Princess Vibhavadi Rangsit.